 Swallowing Exercises

-Below is a list of common swallowing exercises.
+Below is a list of swallowing exercises.

 Print out the swallowing exercises handout to help them learn and remember their exercises.

-* Educate patients and caregivers about the signs and symptoms of aspiration.
+And educate patients and caregivers about the signs and symptoms of aspiration.
 Read ahead for a checklist of aspiration risk factors.

 Pharyngeal Exercises